ARM-software/acle/main/acle.md

 support for the SVE2 SM4 (FEAT_SVE_SM4) instructions and if the associated ACLE intrinsics are available.
 This implies that `__ARM_FEATURE_SM4` and `__ARM_FEATURE_SVE2` are both nonzero.

+### Floating-point absolute minimum and maximum extension

+`__ARM_FEATURE_FAMINMAX` is defined to 1 if there is hardware support for floating-point absolute minimum and maximum instructions (FEAT_FAMINMAX) and if the associated ACLE intrinsics are available.

+### Lookup table extensions

+`__ARM_FEATURE_LUT` is defined to 1 if there is hardware support for lookup table instructions with 2-bit and 4-bit indices (FEAT_LUT) and if the associated ACLE intrinsics are available.

+`__ARM_FEATURE_SME_LUTv2` is defined to 1 if there is hardware support for lookup table instructions with 4-bit indices and 8-bit elements (FEAT_SME_LUTv2) and if the associated ACLE intrinsics are available.

 ### Other floating-point and vector extensions